puckdoug/barleywine/README.md

 - Check if port 8000 is already in use
 - Ensure Rust and Cargo are properly installed
+- Use `--verify` to check configuration: `cargo run -- --verify`

+**Configuration issues:**

+- Use `--verify` flag to validate your setup before running
+- Check that config file exists if using `--config`
+- Ensure log file directory exists if using `--log`

 **Files not found:**

 - Verify files exist in the `webroot` directory
 - Check file permissions
 - Ensure correct file paths (case-sensitive on Unix systems)
+- Use `--verify` to confirm webroot directory is detected

 **MIME types incorrect:**